Royal Albatross (ship): Background

-In 2001, the Royal Albatross was first launched as Windy II, the twin sister of tall ship Windy and operated on the Great Lakes from Navy Pier in Chicago.
-Windy II was renamed the Royal Albatross in 2011.
+In 2001, Royal Albatross was first launched as Windy II, the twin sister of tall ship Windy and operated on the Great Lakes from Navy Pier in Chicago.
+Windy II was renamed Royal Albatross in 2011.

-In 2008, when the Royal Albatross first arrived in Singapore, she was certified by the U.S. Coastguard and was licensed to carry a maximum of 150 passengers.
-However, the Marine Port Authority of Singapore did not recognize the license granted under the U.S. Coastguard and agreed to issue a license to sail in Singapore waters but with a limit of 60 persons onboard.

-In 2009, an extensive transformation process started for the Royal Albatross when she was moved to Lumut, Perak, Malaysia to undergo hull strengthening, steel fabrication, ventilation works, exterior carpentry and engine room fitting.
+In 2008, when the Royal Albatross first arrived in Singapore, she was certified by the U.S. Coast Guard and was licensed to carry a maximum of 150 passengers.
+However, the Marine Port Authority of Singapore did not recognize the license granted under the U.S. Coast Guard and agreed to issue a license to sail in Singapore waters but with a limit of 60 persons onboard.
+In 2009, an extensive transformation process started for Royal Albatross when she was moved to Lumut, Perak, Malaysia to undergo hull strengthening, steel fabrication, ventilation works, exterior carpentry and engine room fitting.
 She was essentially stripped to her bare hull and then rebuilt.
 There were no regional shipyards with tall ship experience so facilities were rented and an international team of experts was recruited to advise, manage and train a new crew to work on the ship.
-The reconstruction process in Lumut lasted 2 years before the Royal Albatross was moved to begin her next phase of construction.
+The reconstruction process in Lumut lasted two years before Royal Albatross was moved to begin her next phase of construction.

 In 2011, the Royal Albatross moved to Puteri Harbour in Johor, Malaysia to begin works on her electrical systems, internal piping and interior carpentry.
-The process took another 2 years before moving back to Singapore for the final stage of the reconstruction.

-In 2013, the Royal Albatross moved to Raffles Marina in Singapore to complete her 6 year transformation process with detailing, furnishing, and crew training.
+The process took another two years before moving back to Singapore for the final stage of the reconstruction.
+In 2013, the Royal Albatross moved to Raffles Marina in Singapore to complete her six-year transformation process with detailing, furnishing, and crew training.
 She also attained her certifications in 2013.
-The Royal Albatross was rebuilt from the ground up to be a luxury super yacht while maintaining her traditional Barquentine Class A certification while complying with RINA class, International Load-line and passenger safety requirements of the Marine Port Authority of Singapore (MPA).
+The Royal Albatross was rebuilt from the keel up to be a luxury super yacht while maintaining her traditional Barquentine Class A certification while complying with RINA class, International Load-line and passenger safety requirements of the Marine Port Authority of Singapore (MPA).
 Royal Albatross is certified as a commercial passenger ship in Singapore and international waters under the RINA Certification and is licensed by MPA to carry 162 passengers on board.